yongchang94/Past-coding-work/README.md

 Four noteworthy projects are the 'Demographic_Analysis_Assignment_2', 'OSN Summative', 'Replication_Project', and 'MPhil Sociology and Demography-Thesis'.
 I have attached the R/markdown script and the corresponding PDF/html files.

 - The Demographic Analysis submission required building a dataset to investigate life expectancy, fertility rates, and population change.
-- The OSN (Online Social Network) project reanalysed a study of information proliferation in a network analysis framework.
+- The OSN (Online Social Networks) project reanalysed a study of information proliferation in a network analysis framework.
 - The Replication Project replicated and extended multiple studies' regression models analysing child development.
 - And the Thesis built a dataset to describe and analyse parental involvement in childcare and its effects.